 - Add the spinach and stir.
 The leaves should wilt quickly in the very warm sauce.

-A few notes on making this recipe:
+A few notes on making this vegan one-pot pasta dish

 - This recipe is made with whole wheat pasta.
 Please, do not substitute for white pasta!
 The amount of liquid and the cooking time was tested with whole wheat noodles.
-Also, they contain so much more nutrients and will help you feel full longer.

-Other EASY pasta dishes you might like:
+Other one-pot dishes you might like

 - 13.25 oz whole wheat spaghetti uncooked